2/20/2025

 Operator

 Thank you.
 And that is the end of our question and answer session.
-I would like to turn it back to Elaine Bernard for closing remarks.
+I would like to turn it back to Alain Bidard for closing remarks.

 speaker

 Okay.
 It's all right.
-Well, thank you very much operator and we appreciate everyone's joining today's call.
-And I want to thank you for your interest in TFI international.
-So I look forward to providing additional updates as we move through the new year.
-And please, if you have any additional questions, be sure to reach out, enjoy the day, everyone, and thank you again.
-Bye.
+Well, thank you very much, operator, and we appreciate everyone's joining today's call, and I want to thank you for your interest in tfi international so i look forward to providing additional updates as we move through the new year and please if you have any additional questions be sure to reach out enjoy the day everyone and thank you again bye thank you elaine and ladies and gentlemen this concludes today's conference call thank you all for participating you may now discuss

 Disclaimer